nojronatron/nojronatron.github.io/continuing-education/azure-functions.md

 - Built-in to Azure Functions
 - Traces

+_Note_: Azure Application Insights is not enabled by default, but if the Function project was creating using the Azure Functions Extention, the code to enable is simply commented-out in Program.cs.

 ### Function Components

 - Function Triggers: Cause Function to execute.
 Defines invokation.
 Limited to a single trigger.